Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: The Dehornoy-Lafont order complex for categories

 Garside categories were originally introduced as a natural generalization of Garside mon- oids (see for instance \cite{kgarcat}).
 A comprehensive survey of the general theory of Garside categories is done in \cite{ddgkm}.

-One of the (many) uses of a Garside structure on a category is that it gives rise to convenient resolutions allowing for the computation of the homology of the category.
-These resolutions, detailed in \cite[Section III.3.4]{ddgkm}, are generalizations of previous works on Garside monoids (see \cite{dehlaf} and \cite{cmw}).
+One of the (many) uses of a Garside structure on a category is that it gives rise to convenient resolutions allowing for the computation of the homology of the category (see \cite[Section III.3.4]{ddgkm}).
+These resolutions, are generalizations of previous works on Garside monoids (see \cite{dehlaf} and \cite{cmw}).

-A particular resolution has not been adapted to the case of a category in \cite{ddgkm} though.
-It was introduced in \cite[Section 4]{dehlaf} in the case of a so-called Gaussian monoid (a definition more general than that of a Garside monoid).
-This particular complex is smaller in size, so it is usually more suitable for practical purposes.
+However, the order complex of Dehornoy and Lafont, which we will call the Dehornoy-Lafont complex from now on, has not been adapted to the case of a category in \cite{ddgkm}.
+This complex (in the case of a monoid) is smaller in size, so it is usually more suitable for practical purposes.
 We propose in this section a generalization of this complex to a categorical setting.